jebitok-dev/100-days-of-code/log.md

 ** links **: https://www.freecodecamp.org/sharonjebitok

+### Day 7: October 1, 2020

+**Today's Progress**: spent most day checking on hacktoberfest issues to contribute to and planning the SCA mentorship program

+**Thoughts**: have to skill work on achieve the goal as I'll be spending next 3 months guiding on JS.

 <!-- I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent. -->

 **Link(s) to work**